 Once you have found the pile of stones, take the path heading to the right, which will take you to Edale Rocks, which provides a picturesque spot for a picnic.

-From here take the path leading to the left leading to Noe Stool, which is one large lone rock which is hard to miss.
+From here take the path leading to the left leading to Noe Stool, which is one large lone rock that is hard to miss.

-The path from here will take you through some endearing woodland, which is paved for the rest of the dog-friendly walk, before you cross over a wooden and bridge and find yourself back at The Old Nags Head pub.
+The path from here will take you through some endearing woodland, which is paved for the rest of the dog-friendly walk before you cross over a wooden bridge and find yourself back at The Old Nags Head pub.

 Distance: 9 miles